 Upon receiving the change notification for the Request History Document of the PCC Application Usage, SHALL use the <notify-when-receive-contact-subscription> element in CAB User Preferences Document to check the notification preferences of the CAB User for incoming Contact Subscription requests.

-If <notify-when-receive-contact-subscription> element is set to “true”, the Contact Status Function SHALL retrieve the information associated with unsuccessful incoming Contact Subscription requests via XDM Agent (see sub clause 5.5 “XDM Agent”), and:
+If <notify-when-receive-contact-subscription> element is set to “true”, the Contact Status Function SHALL retrieve the information associated with unsuccessful incoming Contact Subscription requests via XDM Agent (see sub-clause 5.5 “XDM Agent”), and:

-If the CAB User’s AB Document [CAB XDMS] contains a Contact Entry associated with the requestor of the incoming Contact Subscription request, the <updated> element under the <entry-status> of the Contact Entry SHALL be set to the value ‘incoming subscription request’.
+If the CAB User’s AB Document [CAB 1.1 XDMS] contains a Contact Entry associated with the requestor of the incoming Contact Subscription request, the <updated> element under the <entry-status> of the Contact Entry SHALL be set to the value ‘incoming subscription request’.